meetparikh12/project-management-tool/README.md

 # project-board
+A Personal Project Management Tool which is similar as a clone for JIRA / TRELLO.
+This web application is created using MERN stack for users to manage their projects easily.
-A Personal Project Management Tool (based in JIRA) for users who can add new projects as per they are working on.
+User once authenticated can add new projects as per they are working and can also manage project-tasks based on priority and current status of task.
-Users can add a unique project ID, project title along with project desciption as well as start date and end date.
-Within a project, users can create their project tasks where they can also set the priority to LOW/MEDIUM/HIGH for each project task.
-Authentication and Authorization has been added using JWT for security.
-This Application is created using React and Redux for state management and Spring Boot as backend.
-Rest APIs are created in Spring boot for transfering JSON data.
-MySQL is used as database.